Laurie Smith: Assistant Sheriff: 1990–1998

 In 1990, Sheriff Chuck Gillingham promoted her to Assistant Sheriff.
-(At the time, Gillingham was criticized for promoting Smith and two others over other candidates of higher rank, in particular for changing the job description to make a sergeant, her rank at the time, eligible for the post of Assistant Sheriff.)
+(Gillingham was criticized for changing the job description to make a sergeant, her rank at the time, eligible for the post of Assistant Sheriff, as well as promoting Smith and two others over other candidates of higher rank.)
 In 1992, a male deputy filed an internal complaint against Smith after being transferred out of the narcotics unit while a female deputy with less seniority was allowed to remain.
 Smith stated that it was not her decision.
 The same deputy later filed a sexual harassment complaint against Smith, but she was found innocent.

 Sheriff: 1998–2022

-After eight years as Assistant, Smith was elected Sheriff of Santa Clara County on November 3, 1998 by a substantial margin and took office on December 15, 1998, becoming the first female sheriff in California.
+After eight years as Assistant, Smith was elected Sheriff of Santa Clara County in a landslide on November 3, 1998, and took office on December 15, 1998, becoming the first female sheriff in California.

 1998–2010

 After Santa Clara County District Attorney Dolores Carr made a controversial decision not to prosecute on grounds of insufficient evidence in an alleged rape of a 17-year-old in San Jose in March 2007, Sheriff Smith declared the case "still open" and that she believed a sexual assault did occur.
 Carr submitted the case to the Office of the State Attorney General for review.